 To qualify for SSDI, claimants must prove they have an established work history.
 The amount of benefits is based primarily on how much income a person has made up to the point they filed their disability application.
 This is because SSDI is funded by SS taxes that have been paid by employers and workers.
 Therefore, you may still qualify for SSDI regardless of how much your household as a total earns every year.
 If the SSA concludes that an injury or medical condition will prevent a claimant from working for more than 12 months, they may only consider an applicant’s ability to earn “gainful” income without taking into account household income.

 The rules governing the process of applying for SSDI are complicated and involve legal terms most people do not understand.
-Contacting the Decker Law Office for assistance with submitting your disability application can significantly reduce the risk of being denied for incorrect submission or inadequate documentation.
+Contacting the Law Office of Daniel Berger for assistance with submitting your disability application can significantly reduce the risk of being denied for incorrect submission or inadequate documentation.
 Call today to make a consultation appointment with an experienced disability lawyer.